Do you know what Mindless eating is?

-What about Mindful eating?
+How about Mindful eating?

-This may be the best way to understand what distracted eating is all about.
+Perhaps this is the best way to understand what distracted eating is all about.

 What is Mindless Eating?

 A mindful eater is aware of what type of food he or she is eating, how much of it, and really savor it.

 - Someone else prepares the food.
 Hmmm, cooking sounds like a hassle.
 You may ask someone, “When is dinner ready?”.
 Getting to know your food by preparing it is a great exercise (there’s the “E” word again).
 Additionally, cooking a meal for yourself and your family can be a great gift